microsoft/contosotraders-cloudtesting/docs/deployment-instructions.md

   * `az ad sp create-for-rbac -n contosotraders-sp --role Owner --scopes /subscriptions/<AZURE-SUBSCRIPTION-ID> --sdk-auth`.
 Replace `<AZURE-SUBSCRIPTION-ID>` with your Azure subscription ID.
   * Please make a note of the JSON output from above step (especially the `clientId`, `clientSecret`, `subscriptionId` and `tenantId` properties).
 These will be required later.

+* Add the above Service Principal into the the [Application Administrator](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#application-administrator) active directory role.
+  * @TODO
+  * Note: The user needs to be a global administrator in the tenant to be able to add the service principal to the Application Administrator role.

 ## Prepare your GitHub Account

 * First, fork the [contosotraders-cloudtesting repo](https://github.com/microsoft/contosotraders-cloudtesting) in your account.